Search the Health Library

 - Scar sparing mastectomy – This is a fairly new form of surgery which was developed at Johns Hopkins Medicine, as well as other major cancer centers.
 The affected breast is hollowed out.
 Whether done as skin sparing, nipple sparing, areola sparing or a combination, one goal of this surgery is to minimize the surgical incisions that are visible.
 It is not uncommon for an entire mastectomy procedure to be performed through an opening that is less than two inches in length.

-- Preventive/prophylactic mastectomy – Prophylactic mastectomy is a surgery designed to remove one or both breasts in order to dramatically reduce the risk of developing breast cancer.
+- Risk-reducing/prophylactic mastectomy – Prophylactic mastectomy is a surgery designed to remove one or both breasts in order to dramatically reduce the risk of developing breast cancer.
 Women who test positive for certain genetic mutations like BRCA1 and BRCA2, or who have a strong family history of breast cancer, may elect to do this kind of surgery.
 They may also elect to have their ovaries removed at the same time.
 Genetic counseling may help to confirm or eliminate any nagging suspicion about family history.